sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/server.md

 **Wait for the above message to be printed in `docker logs precise-code-intel-bundle-manager` before upgrading to the next Sourcegraph version**.

-### Turn off the database encryption
+### Turn off the database secrets encryption

 > WARNING: Please be sure to delete the secret key file `/var/lib/sourcegraph/token` inside the container before attempting to upgrade to 3.21.x.

 Previously on 3.20, we would automatically generate a secret key file (`/var/lib/sourcegraph/token`) inside the container for encrypting secrets stored in the database.
 However, it is not yet ready for general use and format of the secret key file might change.
-Therefore, it is best to delete the secret key file (`/var/lib/sourcegraph/token`) and turns off the database encryption.
+Therefore, it is best to delete the secret key file (`/var/lib/sourcegraph/token`) and turns off the database secrets encryption.

 ### Standard upgrade procedure